Got a compelling architectural drawing to share? Register the next One Drawing Challenge, the drawing competition with 2 Grand Prizes of $2,500!

 Great drawings tell a story.
 They invite us to question how and why we read them as built spaces, and what we imagine between the lines.
 They are architecture in their own right.
 When creating the perfect drawing, whether a plan, sketch or projection, there are a series of moves to keep in mind that can help illustrate your story.
 In turn, your drawing can become a testing ground to subvert and entice.

-To help you prepare for the inaugural One Drawing Challenge (which you can register for here!), the following tips are designed to help you create a powerful and compelling architectural drawing.
+The following tips are designed to help you create a powerful and compelling architectural drawing.
 Whether guiding or representing, drawings are tied to practices of making.
 So as you make, it’s important to consider how elements like color, texture and perspective shape the way we understand a drawing.

 Read on to discover different points to consider when creating the perfect architectural drawing: